 The Sheraton Seattle

-Nike's New Flagship is a Powerhouse of Experience-driven Retail
+Nike's New Flagship Store is a Powerhouse of Experience-Driven Retail

 With billions of dollars’ worth of global revenue pouring in year after year, sustained and solid growth, a squad of celebrity endorsements, Olympic partnerships and sponsorship deals – Nike, surely, has the sportswear retail game sewn up.